Kyle L. Monroe

 We have also partnered with Trilogy Health Networks to provide our members with services at hospitals and doctor offices that are not part of our primary network.
 Plus, we are growing strategically to add doctors and hospitals in new markets where our members have worksites and where we might serve additional prospective employers.
 Our growth helps our members’ expanding businesses but also allows us to increase our leverage in the markets we serve by serving more employers.

-These initiatives go hand in hand with our efforts to change how we pay providers (core driver two, payment reform, featured in our last blog) and our focus on high-value primary care, often delivered through shared-site clinics.
+These initiatives go hand in hand with our efforts to change how we pay providers (core driver two, payment reform, featured in our last blog) and our focus on advanced primary care, often delivered through shared-site clinics.
 Employers have utilized these tools to reduce their overall health care spend while employees are better served by primary care clinicians that can spend more time with them.

 In other words, we don’t believe that employers must give up on reducing costs to offer enrollees a broader choice of high-quality, high-value providers.
 Our solutions allow employers to drive down the total cost of care by aligning incentives and customizing networks regionally to maximize employers’ investments in health benefits.
 That’s how we work to control costs and add value even while we are expanding our network and our offerings.